pakshuang/ai-chat-survey/docs/tech-report.md

 - By leveraging platforms like [Inari](https://www.ycombinator.com/launches/Kpg-inari-ai-powered-product-discovery-and-feedback-analytics), which is designed for AI-powered feedback analytics, organizations can enhance their understanding of customer feedback, ultimately driving product development and enhancement.

 ### Local LLMs
 - In the modern data-centric environment, companies prioritize safeguarding sensitive information while enhancing operational efficiency.
 To achieve these goals, leveraging Local Language Models (LLMs) becomes crucial.

-- While LLMs are accessible via APIs, relying solely on external services can pose risks, especially if these APIs cease to provide LLM support, causing disruptions.

-- Furthermore, maintaining data privacy is paramount for companies, making it essential to avoid sharing sensitive information with external API providers when interacting with a model.
+While LLMs are accessible via APIs, relying solely on external services can pose risks, especially if these APIs cease to provide LLM support, causing disruptions.
+Furthermore, maintaining data privacy is paramount for companies, making it essential to avoid sharing sensitive information with external API providers when interacting with a model.
 Deploying LLMs internally helps mitigate these risks and ensures data remains secure within the organization's infrastructure.

-- We have written a document for users to use a local LLM  with our app.
-Refer to [localisation.md](localisation.md).
+We have written a skeleton for this future extension.
+In particular, we have provided a working [finetuning script](https://github.com/pakshuang/ai-chat-survey/blob/main/scripts/finetuning/GPTQLoRA-script.py) for GPTQ-quantised LLMs using a GPU, as well as a dockerised container that has access to a GPU and can load a localised LLM.
+We have also written a document for users to use the finetuning scripts and running the docker container.
+Please refer to [localisation.md](https://github.com/pakshuang/ai-chat-survey/blob/main/docs/localisation.md).

-## Conclusion
+## Backend Conclusion

 In conclusion, our project has demonstrated the potential of integrating GPT-4 into customer research surveys, offering a glimpse into a future where technology enhances the survey experience.
 While our endeavor may be modest in scope, its implications are significant.